 7. Online Courses and Workshops: Expand Your Knowledge

-The internet is a goldmine of resources for learning about different careers.
-Enroll in online courses or workshops related to fields you’re curious about.
+The internet is a goldmine of career exploration tools.
+Enroll in online courses or workshops related to future career options you’re curious about.

 Polygence Pods, for example, are 6-week programs specifically designed for high school students to work with mentors and a small peer group on research about a specific interest.
 Pods cohorts are offered throughout the year in a variety of topics.
 The Polygence Pods program page is the best way to learn about specific dates and topics for upcoming Pods.
 Space is limited, so reserve your spot early if you’re interested in joining.